The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Welcome to the Office of the Property Appraiser

-The 2016 Notice of Proposed Property Taxes (TRIM Notice) have been mailed to all property owners.
-If you believe your property assessment is incorrect, please fill out an Assessment Review Form and submit it to our office.
-You can also schedule an appointment online and avoid a long wait time; or you may call our office at 305-375-4712.
+The 2019 Notice of Proposed Property Taxes (TRIM) has been mailed to all property owners.
+If you believe your property assessment is incorrect, please fill out an Informal Assessment Review Form and submit it to our office.
+Skip the lines by scheduling an appointment online or by calling our office at 305-375-4712.

-Property owners are encouraged to review their 2016 TRIM Notice.
-Additionally, the 2016 property values are available online.
+Property owners are encouraged to review their 2019 TRIM Notice online.
+Additionally, the 2019 property values are also available online.

 Report Exemption Fraud